-- The projected charges displayed in the chart above are primarily driven by anticipated debt service costs necessary to support the thirty-year \$3.29 billion Clean Rivers Project, which includes the federally mandated CSO-LTCP and the Nine-Minimum Controls Program - The annual Clean Rivers Project costs for the average Tier 2 residential customer (700 2,000 sq. ft. of impervious area) is projected to increase from \$290.76 in FY 2026 to \$340.44 in FY 2034 - The CRIAC shift to sewer volumetric with 18 percent in FY 2020, 28 percent in FY 2021 and 37 percent in FY 2022 and beyond was recommended because it balances infrastructure investment with growth in rates.
-The shift was based on an assessment that on average 37 percent of volume in the tunnels is from wastewater.
+The projected charges displayed in the chart above are primarily driven by anticipated debt service costs necessary to support the thirty-year \$3.27 billion Clean Rivers Project, which includes the federally mandated CSO-LTCP and the Nine-Minimum Controls Program

+- The annual Clean Rivers Project costs for the average Tier 2 residential customer (700 2,000 sq. ft. of impervious area) is projected to increase from \$254.76 in FY 2025 to \$352.92 in FY 2033 - The CRIAC shift to sewer volumetric with 18 percent in FY 2020, 28 percent in FY 2021 and 37 percent in FY 2022 and beyond was recommended because it balances infrastructure investment with growth in rates.
+The shift was based on an assessment that on average 37 percent of volume inthe tunnels is from wastewater.
 The gradual shift helps to avoid rate shock to customers.
 With the shift the overall household charges increase by 4.8 percent in FY 2025 and 6.5 percent in FY 2026.
-The CRIAC will decrease from \$21.86 to \$21.23 per ERU per month for FY 2025 and increase to \$24.23 per ERU per month for FY 2026.
+The CRIAC is projected to decrease from \$21.86 to \$21.23 per ERU per month for FY 2025 and increase to \$24.23 per ERU per month for FY 2026.